 SCHWEIZER-SIDLER, Heinrich (originally H. Schweizer).
 Elgg, canton Zürich 12.9.
 1815 — Zürich 30.3.1894.
 Swiss IE Scholar.
 Professor in Zürich.
-Son of the minister of Elgg, family from Zürich, intended himself to become a priest, but at school became fascinated with classical languages.
+Son of the minister of Elgg, family from Zürich.
+He intended himself to become a priest, but at school became fascinated with classical languages.
 In 1835-38 studied classical philology at Zürich, also Sanskrit under B. Hirzel.
 In 1838-39 further studies at Berlin: Germanistics under Lachmann, classics under Böckh and Bekker, IE and Sanskrit under Bopp and Hoefer.
 PD 1841 Zürich, in 1844-45 teacher at gymnasium in Aarau.
 From 1849 ao.
 Professor and from 1864 ord.
-Professor and Mitleitner des philologischen Seminars at Zürich.
+Professor and Mitleiter des philologischen Seminars at Zürich.
 Taught Sanskrit and IE all the time from 1841 on.
 In 1845-71 also taught Latin at gymnasium.
 He was married with Elisabetha Sidler (d.
 1871), an eager advocate of women’s rights and education, and their daughters got a good education.
-HS-S himself was in 1875 among the founders of a new school for girls and taught Latin there until 1889.
+His wife was the first female student at Zürich University, they met as students.
+Schweizer-Sidler himself was in 1875 among the founders of a new school for girls and taught Latin there until 1889.
 In 1889 old age and eye problems forced him to retire, but he went on lecturing at home nearly until his death.
 His grandnephew is —> Ed.
 Schwyzer.

-Publications: hab.diss.
+Publications: Hab.diss.
 Die zwei Hauptclassen der unregelmässigen Verba im Deutschen.
+51 p.
 1841.